MicrosoftDocs/customer-insights/ci-docs/journeys/ci-faq.md

 1. **What if I need more than four application installations for either the Customer Insights - Journeys or Customer Insights - Data apps?**

-    You should purchase multiple base application licenses (Customer Insights base licenses) to equal the total number of application installations needed.
-For example, if you need six applications (three Customer Insights - Journeys instances and three Customer Insights - Data instances), purchase three base application licenses.
+    The base license (Dynamics 365 Customer Insights or Dynamics 365 Customer Insights Attach if you qualify for attach pricing) allows four installations of each application.
+If you need to install either application more than four times, purchase additional base licenses.
+For example, if you need to install the Customer Insights - Journeys app six times, purchasing two base applications entitles you to a total of eight installations of the Customer Insights - Journeys app.

 1. **How do you define People Unified?**